Table of Contents

 - A customer receiving a SMS message about a sale or promotion while shopping in-store

-- A customer receiving retargeting ads for abandon cart products
+- A customer receiving retargeting ads for abandoned cart products they added in-app

 Multichannel vs. Omnichannel Marketing

-Omnichannel and multichannel marketing are two very distinct and separate marketing strategies, even though both focus on the use of multiple channels to reach consumers and potential consumers.
+Omnichannel and multichannel marketing are worlds apart, even though both focus on the use of multiple channels to reach consumers and prospects.

 3 Important Differences Between Multichannel & Omnichannel Marketing

-Multi- and omnichannel approaches differ in that omnichannel marketing really puts the customer at the core to ensure a completely consistent, unified experience at every touch point as opposed to simply enabling that touch point.
-You can think of it this way, too: multichannel means many, omnichannel means all (the customer is literally at the center).
+Multi- and omnichannel approaches differ in that omnichannel marketing really puts the customer at the core to ensure a completely consistent, unified experience at every touch point, as opposed to simply enabling that touch point.

 To better explain the uniqueness of multichannel and omnichannel marketing strategies, we can hone in on four key differences.